The-OpenROAD-Project-Attic/Resizer/README.md

          [-corner corner_name]
 * write_def filename

 Liberty libraries should be read before LEF and DEF.
 Only one LEF and one DEF file are supported.
 The res (ohms/meter) and cap (farads/meter) args are used to add parasitics based on placed component locations.
+If res and cap are not specified the default_wireload model specified in the first liberty file or with the set_wire_load command are used.

 A typical resizer command file is shown below.

 ```